 Although you work your muscles in the gym, they don't grow in the gym, they grow when you sleep after you had your workout.
 When you work your muscles, you tear the muscle tissue which then needs to be repaired, and your body uses protein to repair them.

-If you are actively working out, you'll need around 2-2.2 grams of protein per kilogram of bodymass per day.
+If you are actively working out, you'll need around 1.5-2 grams of protein per kilogram of body mass per day.
 Not only that, but because your body doesn't have protein reserves (unlike carb and fat reserves), you'll have to supply it with protein regularly.
 It's no good to take half the amount of protein in the morning and the other half before bed, you want to space out your intake throughout the day.

 Two day push-pull routine

 There are eight exercises for each day and you would like to do 3-4 sets of 8-12 reps each, meaning you will spend roughly an hour exercising.
-Rest around 60 seconds between sets and perform each rep concentrating on the muscles you would like to work out.
+Rest around 60-90 seconds between each set and perform each rep concentrating on the muscles you would like to work out.

 Always warm up before you start working with heavy weights.
 Fast track to injury is to just jump in and do sets with the highest amounts of weights you can lift.
-Do at least 5 minutes of cardio before the exercise to get your heart rate up a bit too.
+Do at least five minutes of cardio before the workout to get your heart rate up a bit too.

 Day 1 – Push